FutunnOpen/py-futu-api/docs/source/index.rst

-.. futuquant documentation master file, created by sphinx-quickstart on Thu Aug 31 10:00:54 2017.
+.. futu-api documentation master file, created by sphinx-quickstart on Thu Aug 31 10:00:54 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =================================
-FutuQuant |version| 指南
+futu-api |version| 指南
 =================================

-futuquant documentation
+futuapi documentation

 .. toctree::
 	:caption: 基础